smileysocks11/Track-App/README.txt

 Select the first available thrower, repeat the above process.

-Once all throwers have made all 3 throws, sort the throwers by furthest distance thrown and output to the screen and to a file.
+Once all throwers have made all 3 throws sort the throwers, decending, by distance thrown and output to the screen and to a file.

 Drive the program with text menus: (Example ideas)